-One of the signs that Autumn is with us are the notices all over the countryside indicating ‘La Chasse’ are out!
+Oh my… Wild Boar Ragu or Civet de Sanglier is a sure sign that Autumn is here! and there are the notices all over the countryside indicating ‘La Chasse’ are out!
 La Chasse translated into English means the hunt!
 The general hunting this year in Haute Savoie started on 8th September at 07:00 and finishes on 19th January 2014 in the evening.
 However it is not that simple there are different closing dates for different animals, for example the hare (Le lièvre), the chamois – a type of small goat and marmotte have a shorter season finishing during November and the dates vary from commune to commune and in some communes it is forbidden to hunt certain animals.
 There are also restrictions on which days of the week and numbers of game allowed to be hunted in each commune.

 If you walk or hike regularly in an area in France it is a good idea to be aware of which days the hunt are out and on these days keep your dog on a lead in the hunting areas.
 Here in our commune it is normally Thursday, Saturday, Sunday and public holidays.
 Click on Chasseur de France for much fuller details of the hunting in France.